 Statement of academic purpose

-I’m quite well-educated with the 1997 Asian financial crisis that caused an economic decline, particularly the industrial sector, leading to premature deindustrialization.
-I’ve heard heartbreaking stories about how people, including my relatives, downsized to smaller homes because of this phenomenon.
+I’ve heard heartbreaking stories about how people, including my relatives, downsized to smaller homes because of the 1997 Asian financial crisis.
+On the national level, this crisis caused an economic decline, particularly in the industrial sector, which led to premature deindustrialization.
 Many expected rapid recovery post-crisis, but it never occurred.
 Instead, investors prefer China’s industrial sector, trapping Indonesia in the ‘middle income level’ for 29 years.

 “If only Indonesia was competitive enough, would Indonesia be able to return to its industrialization peak and attain ‘high income level’ status?”
 I asked myself this upon learning about our dismal economic history.
-These stories sparked my motivation to learn more about premature deindustrialization, inspiring me to help Indonesia regain its industrialization peak to achieve ‘high income level’ status.
+These stories sparked my motivation to learn more about premature deindustrialization, inspiring me to want to help Indonesia regain its industrialization peak and economic strength.

-As I took an optimization course during my undergraduate studies, I learned that Indonesia couldn’t compete with China due to inefficiencies in our manufacturing process, particularly manual labour.
-Delving into China’s industrial history, I learned the usage of data analysis and optimization as pivotal in reducing cost and increasing production capacity.
+When I took an optimization course during my undergraduate studies, I learned that Indonesia couldn’t compete with China due to inefficiencies in our manufacturing process, particularly manual labour.
+Delving into China’s industrial history, I learned the usage of data analysis and optimization was pivotal in reducing cost and increasing production capacity.
 Seeing a potential where Indonesia can also use data to optimise its manufacturing process reinforced my decision to pursue MSc in Operations Research and Analytics.

 Throughout my undergraduate studies, I took Introduction to Operational Research and statistics courses to become proficient in data analysis and optimization.
 I also sought internship opportunities for real-world experience in applying data analysis for optimization and identifying factors affecting a company’s operating costs.
 My first data analysis experience was at Sayurbox, an e-grocery start-up with a declining customer satisfaction index (CSI) and, thus, declining competitiveness against similar start-ups.
-As I went through their customer experiences’ data, I discovered inefficiencies in their customer journey flow, leading to higher user complaints and cost.
-To alleviate the issue, I suggested a customer service bot to assist the customer service team, decreasing the average response time for customers as well as reducing their customer journey by 40% leading to a 20% increase in CSI and 15% decrease in cost within months.
+As I went through their customer experience’ data, I discovered inefficiencies in their customer journey flow, leading to higher user complaints and cost.
+To alleviate the issue, I suggested using a customer service bot to assist the customer service team, decreasing the average response time for customers as well as reducing their customer journey by 40%, leading to a 20% increase in CSI and 15% decrease in cost within months.
 Here, I learned the value of good data management and how to design an efficient network process flow using data analysis.
 This knowledge will be helpful in reducing Indonesia’s industrialization cost.

 Balancing my skills in optimization, I also worked to develop my business instincts in order to combine both technical skills and business perspectives for making decisions that aligns better with a company’s objective.
 Becoming a CEO Office Intern at Finku has helped shape my leadership and business acumen.
 The flexibility to rotate to other roles, such as business development and partnership as well as product management, allowed me to have a better bird’s eye view of the business.
 I discovered that the problems in early-stage start-ups are about discovering a suitable end-to-end system which is heavily related to operations management.
 This is also where I decided that I want to follow the career journey of Finku’s co-founder who used to work as a management consultant prior to becoming an entrepreneur that aspired to contribute in improving Indonesians’ financial literacy.
 In my case, I want to contribute to bring back Indonesia’s industrialization peak by providing consultation services that can help manufacturers increase their productivity while ensuring high quality production, so that Indonesia can become more competitive in industrialization, and eventually raise its income level.